How to register, what you need and what it costs.

 - Complete a first aid qualification for people who work with children.
 Ask your local council or look online for courses in your area.

 - Find out if you need any training.
 You do not have to do a particular course, but you will need to show Ofsted you can meet the requirements of the Early Years Foundation Stage.
-For more information contact your local council or the Professional Association for Childcare and Early Years (PACEY).
+For more information contact your local council.
+Organisations like the Professional Association for Childcare and Early Years (PACEY) or Childminding UK can also help.

 What it costs